 The Homework Zone

 My love for pegboards knows no bounds, and that goes for over desks too.
-They are awesome for creating extra storage space for small items like pens, paintbrushes and pencils.
+They’re awesome for creating extra storage space for small items like pens, paintbrushes, and pencils.
 You can even hang desk lamps from them!
-Make it kid friendly by painting it their favourite colour.
+Go that extra mile by painting it your child’s favorite color.

 Encourage your kids to take charge of keeping their homework areas neat and tidy.
-And get bins for the artwork, projects and report cards they bring home, one per child.
-This’ll cut down on clutter around the house, make schoolwork quick to find and at the end of the school year it can be sorted through to pick what gets kept and what gets recycled.
+Enabling them with the right tools to organize artwork, projects, and report cards will cut down on clutter around the house.
+This also makes schoolwork quicker to find and at the end of the school year, it can be sorted through to easily pick out what gets kept and what gets recycled.

-- I love hanging clothes organizers.
-Use them to lay out your child’s outfits for the week – one outfit per shelf.
-Involve your kids in the choosing or if they’re older leave the picking up to them.
+I love hanging clothes organizers.
+Use them to lay out your child’s outfits for the week, one outfit per shelf.

-- Do lunch prep a week in advance.
-Prepare things that will keep for a while (veggies, fruits, cheese and crackers) in individual containers or baggies so all you have to do the night before or morning of is make sandwiches.
+Do lunch prep a week in advance.
+Prepare things that will keep for a while (veggies, fruits, cheese, crackers, etc.) in individual containers or baggies so all you have to do the night before, or the morning of, is make sandwiches.

 What is your back to school cleaning routine?
-Let me know in the comments!
+Let me know in the comments below!